Marklm72583/swap-torpedo/README.md

 Detached background processing, added Pixel and similar support.
 Expanded zram command sequence for devices requiring stricter adherence to the rtfm.
+Waits up to 45 seconds for compressed-memory swap to activate.

 v1.0 - 2018 March 17 -  initial release